Name:Michael Shane Campbell

 Played as the Nissan Irish Open (July 24-27).
 Campbell (NZ) beat Thomas Bjørn (Den) and Peter Hedblom (Swe) with a birdie at the first playoff hole.
 [Portmarnock GC, nr Dublin, Ireland].

 Played as the Smurfit European Open (25th) (July 4-7).
-Second-placed Bradley Dredge (Wales), Retief Goosen (RSA), Padraig Harrington (Ire) and Paul Lawrie (Scot) finished 1 shot behind Campbell (NZ).
-[Ryder Cup course course, K Club, Straffan, nr Dublin; at the time known as the Palmer course].
+Second-placed Bradley Dredge (Wales), Retief Goosen (RSA), Padraig Harrington (Ire) and Paul Lawrie (Scot) finished 1 shot behind Michael Campbell (NZ).
+[Palmer North course, K Club, Straffan, nr Dublin].

 Played as the Heineken Classic (Feb 1-4; Aus/Eurpn Trs event).
 Second-placed David Smail (NZ) finished 5 shots behind defending champion Michael Campbell (NZ).
 [The Vines Resort & CC, nr Perth, Aus; composite of Lakes & Ellenbrook courses].

 Campbell (NZ) won the PGA Tour of Australasia 1999/2000 Order of Merit, with earnings of A$936,811.
 Lucas Parsons (Aus) was second with A$407,515; Peter Senior (Aus) was third with A$367,077.
 [Season: Nov 99 to March 2000].